Are you aiming for Significance?

 Unlike the game of Monopoly where everybody starts with $1,500, not all of us start with the same advantages or opportunities in life.
 Some of us begin below the bottom rung, while others are blessed with a great beginning, such as having wealthy parents who may provide them with the tools to, at the very least, skip the first step, which is survival.

-Survival: This is the starting point for many in the world – including myself a couple of years ago.
-A great percentage of the population are living paycheck to paycheck – 78% of Americans to be exact.
+This is the starting point for many in the world – including myself a couple of years ago.
+A great percentage of the population is living paycheck to paycheck – 78% of Americans to be exact.

 “You don’t have to be great to start, but you have to start to be great.”